-- Some explanation of the author's use of humor in the passage cited and of the importance of humor in the rest of the work. - May contain some errors of fact or interpretation, but they do not significantly affect the overall quality of the response. - There may be some ambiguity or incompleteness, but the response clearly demonstrates competence.
+- Explains don Manuel's influence on the narrator in the passage cited and in the rest of the novel. - Organization supports the response. - Provides examples that support the explanation. - May contain some errors of fact or interpretation, but they do not significantly affect the overall quality of the response. - There may be some ambiguity or incompleteness, but the response clearly demonstrates competence.